 Whether you’re holidaying somewhere delicious, or away for a work trip with only a concrete view to look at, being in a different time zone can wreak havoc on your normal sleep pattern, leaving you lethargic, irritable and headachy – typical symptoms of jet lag.

 “On average, most people need about seven to eight hours’ sleep each night, although some function on less.
-A good night’s sleep should leave you feeling refreshed and ready to tackle the day ahead, but even people who sleep soundly at home can be subject to sleep disruption when travelling”, says Dr Gary Bolger, AXA PPP’s chief medical officer.
+A good night’s sleep should leave you feeling refreshed and ready to tackle the day ahead, but even people who sleep soundly at home can be subject to sleep disruption when travelling,” says Dr Mark Winwood, Director of Psychological Services at AXA PPP healthcare.

 Have you noticed that when you have a good night’s sleep, you feel refreshed, positive and able to cope with things better?

 “Sleep is essential to good mental wellbeing.
-If you don’t get enough sleep, you can feel moody and irritable – and over time this is likely to affect your relationships with people, your work and your mental wellbeing”, says Dr Gary Bolger.
+If you don’t get enough sleep, you can feel moody and irritable – and over time this is likely to affect your relationships with people, your work and your mental wellbeing,” says Dr Mark.

 So what is jet lag?